 Healthy Baked Apples with Oatmeal are easy to make with this vegan recipe.
 They’re juicy, tart, sweet and comforting.
 Baked cinnamon apples are perfect for a simple gluten-free dessert, breakfast or snack.

-This post contains affiliate links.
-As an Amazon Associate I earn from qualifying purchases, at no additional cost to you.
 This post has been updated form the original, published in 2016.

 Ah-mazing taste in an easy healthy dessert recipe?
 Yeah, you read that right.
 Baked apples with oatmeal are a bonafide thing in our house….and they should be in yours too.

 They’re juicy, tart, sweet and comforting….all at the same time!
 This baked apple dessert does double duty as a refreshing snack or a simple vegan breakfast too.